Timmy Murphy: Career

 In April 2002 Murphy rode the Nicholls-trained Cenkos into fifth place in the Nakayama Grand Jump in Japan.
 On the flight home, Murphy became very drunk and put his hand up the skirt of a cabin crew member.
 The police were waiting for him at Heathrow.
-In July 2002 he pleaded guilty to being drunk on an aeroplane and sexual assault at Isleworh Crown Court and was sentenced to six months in prison.
+In July 2002 he pleaded guilty to being drunk on an aeroplane and to sexual assault at Isleworh Crown Court and was sentenced to six months in prison.
 In the meantime he had spent five months in The Priory, Southampton, to address his problems with alcohol.
 After his release from Wormwood Scrubs, Murphy went to Ireland and spent a few weeks with trainer Michael Hourigan before returning to race riding.
-It was Hourigan's horse Beef or Salmon who provided Murphy with the victories he needed to rebuild his career, winning the Ericsson Chase in December 2002 and the Irish Gold Cup in February 2003.
-Murphy rode Beef or Salmon in fifteen races for seven wins, including five Grade 1s.
+It was Hourigan's horse Beef Or Salmon who provided Murphy with the victories he needed to rebuild his career, winning the Ericsson Chase in December 2002 and the Irish Gold Cup in February 2003.
+Murphy rode Beef Or Salmon in fifteen races for seven wins, including five Grade 1s.

 Murphy rode two winners at the 2004 Cheltenham Festival: Tikram in the Mildmay of Flete Challenge Cup and Creon in the Pertemps Final.
 In May 2004 Murphy was signed as retained rider for Martin Pipe's major owner David Johnson.
 He rode two winners for Pipe at the 2005 Cheltenham Festival, Contraband in the Arkle Chase and Fontanesi in the Vincent O'Brien County Hurdle, and the following month won the Aintree Hurdle on Al Eile for trainer John Queally.
 He finished the season on 143 winners, the first time he had passed a century.
 Murphy was awarded the 2005 Lester Award for jump jockey of the year.

 In the 2005/6 season Murphy rode Our Vic, owned by Johnson and trained by Pipe, to wins in the Paddy Power Gold Cup, the Grade 1 Ascot Chase and the Silver Trophy Chase.
 The following season Our Vic, now trained by David Pipe, who had taken over the licence from his father, won the Charlie Hall Chase and Al Eile won a second Aintree Hurdle.